 - Switchers: students enrolled in the current academic year, who apply to a different programme for the upcoming academic year.

-Please note: if you need a visa, the above deadlines still apply.
-Allow time to participate in our mandatory Programme Selection Check.
+Please note: If you need a visa, the above deadlines still apply.
+Allow time to participate in our mandatory Programme Selection Check (see step 5).

-- If you do not, or not yet, live in the Netherlands, you enrol via Studielink – after creating a Studielink username and password.
-Request one here.
+- If you do not, or not yet, live in the Netherlands, you enrol via Studielink – after creating a personal username and password.
+You can create your account on the Studielink website.

 - Students living in the Netherlands – including non-Dutch nationals – enrol, as well as apply for student grants and loans, via Studielink (in English, Dutch and German).